Winter Damage Report

 In The Layered Garden, accredited gardener David Culp gives us a personal tour of his own garden at Brandywine Cottage.
 As Culp walks us through distinct parts of his garden, we're easily able to pick up his design principles and apply them to our garden.
 Culp humbly shows us his past mistakes and how he fixed them by using a long-term garden plan to introduce bold features into his garden.
 Pick up this book even just for it's incisive photography.
 I admit, I've plucked a few ideas from photos of his hillside garden.

 The second book, Planting: A New Perspective, introduces us to plantsman and designer Piet Oudolf.
 Anyone with a naturalistic garden should be aware of Piet's ideas.
 He, with a group of Dutch and English nurserymen started our current naturalistic movement in the 70s.
 The way that he designs by mixing and grouping perennials is a Copernican revolution.
-It's common to think of native and naturalistic plantings as amorphous and lacking intelligability and design.
+It's common to think of native and naturalistic plantings as amorphous and lacking intelligibility and design.
 This book will make you see the exact opposite.
 There's perhaps more design involved in Piet's work than in the garden at Versailles.
-Agree or disagree with his style, this book makes the reader aware what they will never exhaust what there is to know about plants and how they can interact in a planned garden.
+Agree or disagree with his style, this book makes the reader aware that they will never exhaust what there is to know about plants and how they can interact in a planned garden.

 Interested in implementing the principles of these books in your own garden?
 Give us a call.
 Let us know what you think!
 What inspires you?
 Respond to ruth@atzingergardens.com - (734) 272-7321